Nike-Inc/spark-expectations/docs/user_guide/data_quality_metrics.md

 !!! warning
     Detailed Stats Tables are optional.
-It is auto cretead and named as stats table with suffix `_detailed`.
+It is auto created and named as stats table with suffix `_detailed`.

     Default Behaviour: Detailed Stats table is disabled.
 To enable it pass
     ```